trimble-oss/modus-wc-2.0/README.md

 ## Getting Started

 1. Clone the repository
-2. Run `npm install`
+2. `npm install`
-3. Run `npm start` to start the development server
+3. `npm start` to start a development version of Stencil and Storybook
-4. Run `npm run storybook` to start Storybook

 ## Building

-Run `npm run stencil:build` to build the component library.
+`npm run build` to build the component library & storybook for production.

+## Linting & Formatting

+`npm run format` to format your code using Prettier and ESlint.

-Run `npm run storybook:build` to build the Storybook project.
+`npm run lint` to check your code for linting errors.

 ## Testing

-Run `npm test` to run the test suite.
+`npm test` to run the test suite.

+There is also:

+- `npm run test:coverage` - Check the code coverage of our unit tests.
+- `npm run test:update-snapshot` - Update the snapshot tests if you've changed a component.
+- `npm run test:watch` - Watches for changes and re-runs unit tests.

 ## Usage